samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      %runscript
      ```
      * Please note we will leave the `%runscript` section empty because this container will only set up the environment and dependencies required for our docking program
+5. Save `buildfile-base` and exit your text editor

 ### 1.6: Build the base container
 1. Build the base container